Dying wish: Covid dad pleaded for food for family from hospital bed

 It was not unusual for people in her community to contact her for help with food and housing and she tried to do what she could.

-The daily queue of Kiwis needing welfare after being hit by Covid-19 sits at about 3000 a day and officials fear that demand will continue for several weeks.
+The daily queue of Kiwis needing welfare after being hit by Covid-19 sits at about 300 a day, down from 3000 two weeks ago.
+Most are now being responded to within 24 hours.

 Pacific health providers had been instrumental in helping Pasifika families throughout the Covid outbreaks; particularly the current wave that started last year.